richarddevers/vra_sdk/docs/source/usage/get_list_data.rst

 Warning:
     list_data() function allow to perform either a recursif/simple call and full data/light data at the same time.
-    Combining recursif and full data can cause a server lack of performance
+    Combining recursif and full data can cause a sever lack of performance

     The full option will add for each discovered item a supplementary call.